mgrundy/janky/README.md

-                        Param changes in the form key=value,key2=value -s, --stream          Stream the console for a job, or after build is launched -t, --last            Use last job as parameter source -x, --exec            Execute job with specified parameters
+                        Param changes in the form key=value,key2=value -s, --stream          Stream the console for a job, or after build is launched -t, --last            Use last job as parameter source -u, --update          Update the job's default parameters with supplied params (Bool and String params only for now) -x, --exec            Execute job with specified parameters
 ```